 Khnumhotep and Niankhkhnum

-It is known based on hieroglyphs that Khnumhotep and Niankhkhnum were chief manicurists of the king and the palace.
-Being of equal rank, there is little to no possibility of one being buried with the other to serve in the afterlife.
-It is also clear that both men had wives and children; their wives are regularly found in the background rather than the foreground.
-One depiction that had Khnumhotep’s wife removed during construction.
-It is often Khnumhotep and Niankhkhnum next to each other, holding hands, sitting together, standing nose to nose, or embracing in a way that was most often used to depict a married couple.
+According to the hieroglyphs, Khnumhotep and Niankhkhnum were chief manicurists of the king and the palace.
+Being of equal rank, there is little to no possibility of one being buried with the other to act as a servant in the afterlife.
+The hieroglyphs also make it clear that both men had wives and children.
+However, their wives are regularly depicted in the background rather than the foreground.
+One depiction of Khnumhotep’s wife was removed during construction.
+Khnumhotep and Niankhkhnum are often shown next to each other, holding hands, sitting together, standing nose to nose, or embracing in a way that was most often used to depict a married couple.

-Generally, Khnumhotep is put in place the wife would usually occupy.
-There are symbols used for him traditionally saved for women.
-There is gender-ambiguous terminology used to describe both men.
-While there does not seem enough evidence to suggest Khnumhotep may have identified with womanhood himself, it is not uncommon for same-sex couples to be expected to conform to the roles of heterosexual relationships.
+Gender-ambiguous terminology is used to describe both men.
+In most cases, Khnumhotep is put in the place a wife would usually occupy, and some of the symbols used for him are traditionally saved for women.
+While there does not seem to be enough evidence to suggest Khnumhotep may have identified with womanhood himself, it is not uncommon for same-sex couples to be assigned the roles of heterosexual relationships.

-It is also relevant to note that the names we have for them are not their given names, but how people referred to them; their names together roughly translate out to “joined in life, joined in death.”
+It is also relevant to note that Khnumhotep and Niankhkhnum are not their given names, but rather how people referred to them.
+When strung together, their names roughly translate out to “joined in life, joined in death.”

 If a man and woman shared the tomb, the conclusion of a romantic relationship would have been reached immediately.
 No one would have suggested fraternal conjoined twins, loving siblings, or friendly colleagues.